quic-go/docs/content/docs/quic/streams.md

 weight: 6
 ---

 QUIC is a stream-multiplexed transport.
-A `quic.Connection` fundamentally differs from the `net.Conn` and the `net.PacketConn` interface defined in the standard library.
+A QUIC connection fundamentally differs from the `net.Conn` and the `net.PacketConn` interface defined in the standard library.

-Data is sent and received on (unidirectional and bidirectional) streams, not on the connection itself.
+Application data is sent and received on (unidirectional and bidirectional) streams, not on the connection itself.
 The stream state machine is described in detail in [Section 3 of RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000#section-3).

-In addition to QUIC streams, application data can also sent in so-called QUIC datagram frames (see [datagrams]({{< relref path="datagrams.md" >}})), if implementations can negotiate support for it.
+In addition to QUIC streams, application data can also sent in so-called QUIC datagram frames (see [datagrams]({{< relref path="datagrams.md" >}})), if endpoints negotiate support for it.

 ## Stream Types